-You might want to avoid estrogen rich foods (soy or flax seeds).
+You might want to avoid estrogen rich foods (soy and/or flax seeds).

-When at your doctor’s office, ask your doctor if it makes sense to check your vitamin D, estrogen, progesterone and SBGH blood serum levels.
-Perhaps this will give both of you an indication if there is an estrogen-driven cause to your Hashimoto’s, and might help with finding better treatment strategies.
+Ask your doctor if it makes sense to check your vitamin D, estrogen, progesterone, and SBGH blood serum levels.
+It can give both of you an indication if there is an estrogen-driven cause to your Hashimoto’s, and it might help with finding better treatment strategies.

 What are your experiences?
 We would love to hear more

 1. Dittrich R, et al. Thyroid hormone receptors and reproduction, 2011

 2. Krassas GE, et al. Thyroid function and human reproductive health, 2010

 3. Unuane D, et al. Endocrine disorders and female fertility, 2011

 4. Knochenhauer ES, et al. Prevalence of the polycystic ovary syndrome in unselected black and white women of the southeastern United States: a prospective study,1998

 5. Diamanti-Kandarakis E, et al. A survey of the polycystic ovary syndrome in the Greek island of Lesbos: hormonal and metabolic profile, 1999